 What is knee instability?

-The most heavily used joint in the body, your knee is also the largest joint there is.
-To take care of this heavy workload, the knee uses the ligaments and strong muscles in the joint to stabilise every movement.
-These structures combine with a capsule shape joint to form the capsular ligament apparatus, the primary part of your knee responsible for knee stability.
+The most heavily used joint in the body, your knee, is also the largest joint there is.
+To handle this heavy workload, the knee uses the ligaments and strong muscles in the joint to stabilise every movement.
+These structures combine with a capsule-shaped joint to form the capsular ligament apparatus, which is the primary part of your knee that is responsible for knee stability.
 If this is damaged or injured at all, your knee can become unstable and painful, buckling and giving way to uncontrolled movements.
 This can progress to more serious issues like osteoarthritis if not treated early.

 Causes of knee instability

-Unstable knees are most commonly caused by overstretched, strained and torn ligaments, often occurring in sports, accidents and sometimes genetics.
+Unstable knees are most commonly caused by overstretched, strained, and torn ligaments, which often occur in sports, accidents, and sometimes genetics.

-If the meniscus is damaged this can make it especially painful when moving up and down stairs, and lead to arthritis of the knee, as well as contributing to instability.
-Bursitis can also cause pain and lack of strength in the knee.
+If the meniscus is damaged, it can make moving up and down stairs especially painful, lead to arthritis of the knee, and contribute to instability.
+Bursitis can also cause pain and a lack of strength in the knee.

 The type of instability is often classified based on its severity: